Plastic Bag Sales Fell By 90% At England's Large Retailers In Past 4 Years

 "What I found was that sales of garbage bags actually skyrocketed after plastic grocery bags were banned," Taylor said earlier this year.

 The proceeds from England's plastic bag fee don't go to the federal government.
 Instead, it's meant to go to charity.
-As the Department for Environment Food & Rural Affairs says, "We expect retailers to give the proceeds of the scheme to good causes, but it is for them to choose what to do, and which causes to support."
+As the Department for Environment, Food & Rural Affairs says, "We expect retailers to give the proceeds of the scheme to good causes, but it is for them to choose what to do, and which causes to support."